 Other initiatives include:

 Canterbury was first settled by Māori 600–700 years ago.
-They lived mainly by the productive wetlands near the coast, and around Te Waihora (Lake Ellesmere) and Wairewa (Lake Forsyth) – renowned eel and flounder fisheries.
+They lived mainly beside the productive wetlands near the coast, and around Te Waihora (Lake Ellesmere) and Wairewa (Lake Forsyth) – renowned eel and flounder fisheries.

 Canterbury lies within the traditional boundaries of the main South Island iwi (tribe), Ngāi Tahu.
-Originally from the North Island’s East Coast, the Ngāi Tahu people migrated south to Wellington, and then to the South Island.
+Originally from the North Island’s east coast, the Ngāi Tahu people migrated south to Wellington, and then to the South Island.
 As they moved south they fought several battles with two tribes already living there, Ngāti Māmoe and Waitaha, and today’s tribe members are linked to these earlier peoples.
 By the end of the 18th century Ngāi Tahu had reached Foveaux Strait, at the foot of the South Island, and occupied the West Coast.

-The most important pā was at Kaiapoi, a centre of trade in pounamu (greenstone) from the West Coast.
+The most important was at Kaiapoi, a centre of trade in pounamu (greenstone) from the West Coast.
 In the early 1830s it was sacked by the Ngāti Toa chief, Te Rauparaha, but his raids from the North Island did not succeed.
 Ngāi Tahu kept their ownership of Canterbury.

 Since European settlement, relatively few local Māori place names have remained, but three rivers keep their original names.
-The English names of Courtenay for the Waimakariri, Cholmondeley for the Rakaia and Alford for the Rangitātā, did not catch on.
+The English names of Courtenay for the Waimakariri, Cholmondeley for the Rakaia and Alford for the Rangitātā did not catch on.

-Captain James Cook sighted the Canterbury coast in 1770, but did not land.
+Lieutenant James Cook sighted the Canterbury coast in 1770, but did not land.
 From well offshore he mapped Banks Peninsula as an island.
 The first recorded European landing came in 1815 or 1816, when a sealing ship put into Akaroa to trade for potatoes and flax.

 In the 1830s, whaling ships began anchoring in Port Cooper (Lyttelton Harbour) and Akaroa Harbour.
 Shore whaling stations were established in the southern bays of Banks Peninsula.